sanket-poojary-03/Fine-tuning-Whisper/README.md

 ## Deployment

-I have deployed this model on **Hugging Face Spaces** for easy access and usage.
+We have deployed this model on **Hugging Face Spaces** for easy access and usage.
 You can try it out here:

 🤗 [WHISPER-SPEECH-TO-TEXT-MODEL-FOR-DARPG](https://huggingface.co/spaces/sanket003/WHISPER-SPEECH-TO-TEXT-MODEL-FOR-DARPG)